 The PGY2 oncology pharmacy residency program is an ASHP accredited program that offers a variety of experiences in oncology pharmacy to help fulfill the program purpose.
-Learning experiences in inpatient, outpatient, investigational drug services, palliative care and specialty pharmacy areas help to achieve goals and objectives that are required related to patient care.
-Longitudinal experiences in the on call program, quality improvement initiatives, staffing are also required to meet the goals and objectives of the program.
+Learning experiences in inpatient, outpatient, oncology pharmacy management, investigational drug services, palliative care and specialty pharmacy areas help to achieve goals and objectives that are required related to patient care.
+Longitudinal experiences in the on call program, quality improvement initiatives, and staffing are also required to meet the goals and objectives of the program.
 Residents who complete the Boston Medical Center PGY2 oncology residency program will develop the expertise needed to practice as independent adult oncology pharmacists or specialists.

 The resident must successfully complete all required rotations as well as longitudinal rotations to graduate the program.
-The Requirements for successful completion of the program and certificate are outlined in Boston Medical Centers Feedback, graduation requirements and dismissal policy which will be provided to the resident prior to the start of the residency.
+The requirements for successful completion of the program and certificate are outlined in Boston Medical Center's feedback, graduation requirements and dismissal policy which will be provided to the resident prior to the start of the residency.

 PGY2 pharmacy residency programs build on Doctor of Pharmacy (PharmD) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
 PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care or other advanced practice settings.
 Residents who successfully complete an accredited PGY2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.

 - Develop expertise and skills needed to be an integral part of an interdisciplinary team that provides comprehensive medication management to oncology patients.